urbit/urbit/pkg/arvo/neo/cod/std/src/fil/tasks.md

               ;
             ==
         ::
-        ::  combining that named noun and class name
+        ::  combining class logic with
-        ::  logic with manx below and make it in to an XML node ;+  =-
+        ::  manx below and make it in to an XML node ;+  =;  that
-          =/  that  -
           =/  classes
             %+  weld
               "grow p2 br2 text bold"